I'm a professional tarot reader with 21 years of experience. For me, tarot is a fascinating system that reflects all human life.

 3. Tarot Originated as a Game

-Fortune telling with tarot didn’t become popular for another couple of centuries.
-Meanwhile the Italians were having a raucous time playing games of Triumphi or Triumphs with the 5th suit, the Major Arcana as trump cards.
-The Majors carry all kinds of mystical, spiritual and Christian allegories because the upper classes didn’t miss a trick when it came to assimilating some deep truth or other.
-Card games were perceived as ideal opportunities for education.
-And rightly so.
-Later, when the Italians got bored with Triumphs, someone came up with a new variation called Tarocchi.
-In other countries, the game morphed into the modern version of Bridge.
+Fortune telling with tarot didn’t become popular for another couple of centuries after the deck was first invented.
+Meanwhile, the Italians were having a raucous time playing games of triumphi or triumphs with the 5th suit, the Major Arcana or trump cards.
+The Majors depict all kinds of mystical, spiritual, and Christian allusions because the players understood the power of these allegories.
+Card games were perceived as ideal opportunities for moral and mystical education, and rightly so.
+Later, when the Italians got bored with Triumphs, someone came up with a new variation called tarocchi, and in other countries, the game morphed into the modern version of bridge.

-The name, ‘tarot’ likely came from the Italians and tarocchi.
-The river, Taro, was a center of industry and paper production, so it might well have been named for the place where the cards were printed.
-It didn’t come from Egypt, neither is it an inaccurate anagram of ‘rota’ (wheel), as some teachers will try to tell you.
+The term ‘tarot’ likely came from the Italians and tarocchi.
+The river Taro was a center of industry and paper production, so the deck might well have been named for the place where the cards were printed.
+But the term didn’t come from Egypt, neither is it an inaccurate anagram of ‘rota’ (wheel), as some teachers will try to tell you.

 4. Fortune Telling With Tarot Is a (Sort of) Modern Development

 Nevertheless, formalized tarot divination wasn’t documented until much later.
-The year 1781 was the turning point; the year when Court de Gébelin published the first occult interpretation of the tarot.
-Therefore, we can pronounce that as the time when tarot became officially, a tool of divination.
+The year 1781 was the turning point, the year when Court de Gébelin published the first occult interpretation of the tarot.
+So this is when tarot officially became a tool of divination.
 Yay.

-But, it became fashionable to attribute all kinds of nonsense theories, such as Egyptian roots of the tarot.
-At this time, several other occult systems were shoehorned into tarot.
-Partnerships that exist to this day, such as astrology, Hermetic ism, and the Kabbalah.
-It works for some, but you have to remember that those things were never built into tarot because the iconography of the cards is mainly Christian.
+But after it became a tool for divination, it also became fashionable to attribute all kinds of nonsense theories to the tarot, like Egyptian or Romani roots.
+Several other occult systems were conflated and shoehorned into tarot, such as astrology, Hermeticism, and the Kabbalah.
+The mash-up of meanings works for some, but you have to remember that those things were never built into tarot and the iconography of the cards is mainly Christian.